pcrainer38/readme-generator/generatedREADME.md

   ## Usage

-  Enter the city for which you would like the weather.
+  Type node index.js and then answer the questions that follow.

-  ## Credits
+  ## Contributing

   none